wso2/cellery-samples/composites/todo-service/README.md

    ```

 ### 2. Build and run composite
-In this section let's focus on build, run and push a [todo composite](todo-composite.bal).
+In this section let us focus on build and run a [todo composite](todo-composite.bal).

 The `todo composite` contains two components `todo` and `mysql`.
 The `todo` component is defined by a container image `docker.io/wso2cellery/samples-todoapp-todos:latest`
 which is written in Go Lang and it is a simple micro service that add/list/update todo items by connecting to database.
 The `mysql` component is a MySQL database that is used to